Yearly College Planning Calendar

 - Ensure your FAFSA is complete and has been submitted to all your colleges

 - Check to be sure all necessary Mid-Year Reports have been submitted

 - Check on any senior events that require $$$$ deposits

-- Take final college visit(s), if needed (max 4 excused college visits days for the year).
+- Take final college visit(s), if needed to finalize your decision (max 4 excused college visits days for the year).
 A note from the college visited must be submitted upon return.

 - Work over spring break for extra cash or start looking for a summer job - or enjoy the Senior Trip!

 - Receive final letters from colleges.
 Focus on your successes!

 - Have a talk with parents regarding college choice and financial aid offers, and